 Participants Available For Interviews:

 Oliver Luck, executive vice president of regulatory affairs, NCAA

-Robert Shibley, executive director, Foundation for Individual Rights in Education (FIRE)
+Robert Shibley, executive director, Foundation for Individual Rights and Expression (FIRE)

 Should college athletes be allowed to be paid?
 That is the question ESPN analyst and broadcaster Jay Bilas and NCAA Executive Vice President of Regulatory Affairs Oliver Luck will debate tomorrow at 7 p.m.
 CDT in Texas A&M University’s Rudder Theatre.
 Bilas will advocate for the motion “College athletes should be allowed to be paid,” while Luck will argue against it.
 The debate will be moderated by Darryl Bruffett, sports director for the region’s CBS affiliate, KBTX, and a familiar presence in Texas A&M sports.

 The debate is free and open to the public.
 Doors will open at 6:30 p.m.
 CDT and the debate will begin at 7 p.m.
 Press planning to attend the debate must confirm their attendance by emailing firstname.lastname@example.org to ensure special press-only seating and accommodations.

 For those unable to attend in person, the debate will be streamed live on FIRE’s website.